TUDelft-books/CSBB-textbook/book/Annex/Supervisors_and_Coaches_Guide.md

 Below we describe expectations from supervisors and coaches, provide suggestions on how to structure meetings with students, and describe how to coach for curiosity, bravery and critical thinking within a safe space.

-## Expectations from supvervisors and coaches
+## Expectations from supervisors and coaches

 -   Meet regularly with students and monitor their progress